Welcome to my website!

 Among the many things I did at some point want to become are: luthier, musician, dancer, composer, florist, astronaut, philosopher.
 At the age of twelve, after seeing mummified cats (oooh, those pointed little ears!) at the National Museum of Antiquities, I was certain that I would become an archaeologist.
 Looking back, I think I became all of these things I wanted (bar the florist), to a greater or lesser extent.

 For me, playing music which was composed before the era of recordings is a form of archaeology.
 I like, no - need - to try and find out how a piece of music might have sounded when it was contemporary, in a world so far removed from our 21st C. reality that it might as well be planet Mars.
-Not because I am particularly interested in how the composer intended it to sound (for who am I to pretend to know Master Bach's intentions?) but because it makes sense.
+Not because I am particularly interested in how the composer intended it to sound (I am, but who am I to pretend to know Master Bach's intentions?) but because it makes sense.
 It makes sense in the same way that playing Chopin on a harpsichord does not.
 Or not very much...
 Also, I recall working with composers - way back when I still played the modern harp - and how they might be enthused by a player's unexpected view of their work.

 Music needs performance in order to come alive.
 I might delight in reading a piece of music, hearing it in my mind's ear.
 But that is like reading a recipe: it does not nourish, nor does it surprise or satisfy the senses beyond the reader's imagination.